-- What are BEM student and staff experiences of white privilege, whitewash and whiteness in academic settings, with other students and staff, and in in institutional structures? - How do BEM student and staff experiences of academic settings, with other students and staff, and in institutional structures affect how they see themselves and their identities? - How do BEM student and staff experiences of academic settings, with other students and staff, and in institutional structures affect how they act? - What are BEM student and staff experiences of decoloniality and representation in academic settings, with other students and staff, and in institutional structures affect their identities? - What are BEM student and staff experiences in relation to academic and professional attainment? - What are BEM student and staff experiences of racism and microaggressions in both social and academic spaces? - How does BEM student and staff experiences of microaggressions, harassment, hostility and hate crime impact their mental and physical health?
+- What are BEM student and staff experiences of white privilege, whitewash and whiteness: in academic settings; with other students and staff; and in in institutional structures?
+This might include how they see themselves and their identities. - What are the impacts of institutional and disciplinary structures, cultures and practices on the lived experiences of BEM students and staff? - What are BEM student and staff experiences of decoloniality and representation in academic settings, with other students and staff, and in institutional structures?
+Is there a subject-based layer to this? - How are BEM student and staff experiences shaped in relation to academic and professional attainment? - How are BEM student and staff experiences shaped in relation to racism and microaggressions, in both social and academic spaces? - How do BEM student and staff lived experiences of academic life impact their mental and physical health?

-By asking these questions, we commit to deconstructing the University from the lived experience of those occupying subaltern positions, or those traditionally occupying secondorder or subordinated status.
+By asking these questions, we commit to deconstructing the University from the lived experience of those occupying subaltern positions, or those traditionally occupying second-order or subordinated status.
 This demands empathy with the experiences of those made marginal or silenced.
 The first step in decolonising is deep and empathetic listening.
 Other steps will follow.
 We do not expect those occupying those positions to undertake this work for us, rather by questioning empathetically we commit to a shared movement of reinterpretation and reimagining through re-education.
 These questions are a mode of empowerment, and more importantly, an ethical and political effort to move the institution through an understanding of difference that engages other D-words: